Life Insurance Corporation: Structure

 The Central Office of LIC is based out of Mumbai.
 There are a total of 8 zonal offices, located in Delhi, Chennai, Mumbai, Hyderabad, Kanpur, Kolkata, Bhopal and Patna.

 Liberalisation post 2000s

 In August 2000, the Indian Government embarked on a program to liberalise the insurance sector and opened it up to the private sector.
 The LIC benefited from this process and in 2013 reported that the first year premium compound annual growth rate (CAGR) was 24.53% while total life premium CAGR was 19.28%, matching the growth of the life insurance industry and outperforming general economic growth.

+Employees

+A scheme of incentive bonus to development officers came into existence.
+In 1980, the corporation began to recruit development officers and the NIA sponsored jointly with GIC and its subsidiaries were founded.

 Golden Jubilee Foundation

 The LIC Golden Jubilee Foundation was established in 2006 as a charity organisation.
 The entity has the aim of promoting education, alleviating poverty, and providing better living conditions for the underprivileged.
 The Golden Jubilee Scholarship award is one of the best known parts of the foundation.
 Each year, this award is given to the meritorious students in the 12th standard who wish to continue their studies, and have a parental income less than ₹2 lakh.